Anglo-Chinese School: ACS Jakarta

-ACS Jakarta began in July 1996 as Sekolah Tiara Bangsa (STB) before formally joining the ACS Family as STB-ACS (International) Jakarta in July 2006 following a number of years of collaboration.
-The name was officially changed to ACS Jakarta in 2015.
-It caters to students from Nursery to Grade 12.
-Students in Grades 16 follow the syllabus prescribed by the Cambridge Primary Checkpoint Programme, while Grade 10 students sit for the IGCSE after beginning their preparation in Grade 9.
-Students in Grades 11 and 12 are placed on the IB Diploma Programme.
+ACS Jakarta began in July 1996 as Sekolah Tiara Bangsa (STB) before formally joining the ACS Family as STB-ACS (International) Jakarta in July 2006.
+The name was changed to ACS Jakarta in 2015.
+The school admits boys and girls from nursery to grade 12 (3 – 18 years old).
+Students sit for the Cambridge Primary Checkpoint Test at the end of Grade 6, the Cambridge International General Certificate of Secondary Education at the end of grade 10, and the International Baccalaureate at the end of grade 12.